-In addition to the reasons already mentioned, team-building events accomplish what all great marketing strives to do: bring people together in fresh and memorable ways.
-Your team-building ideas can spark new relationships, create lasting partnerships, and set the tone for future success.
+In addition to the reasons already mentioned, team building events accomplish what all great marketing strives to do: bring people together in fresh and memorable ways.
+Your team bonding ideas can spark new relationships, create lasting partnerships, and set the tone for future success.
 They can even resolve tension and improve the productivity of the office as a whole.

 Sound too good to be true?

-Here are 30 unique and effective relationship building and team outing ideas to inspire your next event.
+Here are 30 unique and effective relationship building and outing ideas to inspire your next team-bonding event.

 1. Have a field day.